Frankish Table of Nations: Title

 In 1851, Karl Müllenhoff assigned the text the name by which it is now generally known—Frankish Table of Nations, or fränkische Völkertafel—because he thought it was written from the perspective of a Frank of about the year 520.
 Georg Heinrich Pertz, in the first published notice of the text from 1824, called it Populorum Germanorum generatio ("generation of the peoples of the Germans").
 Müllenhoff himself, in his edition of Tacitus' Germania, included it in an appendix as the Generatio regum et gentium ("generation of kings and peoples").
 Bruno Krusch calls the addition to manuscript D containing the Table De gentilium et barbarorum generationibus ("on the generations of peoples and barbarians").
 David Dumville, in an appendix to his edition of the Historia Brittonum, calls it the Genealogiae Gentium ("genealogies of nations").
 Walter Goffart in his edition based on all surviving manuscripts places it under the title Generatio Gentium ("generation of peoples").

 In three manuscripts the Table appears under a rubric (title).
-In manuscript A it is Incipit generatio regum ("[here] begins the generation of kings") and in B Item de regibus Romanorum ("item on the kings of the Romans").
+In manuscript A it is Incipit generatio regum ("[here] begins the generation of kings") and in B Item de regibus Romanorum ("furthermore on the kings of the Romans").
 In M, it is Hieronymus in cronicis ("Jerome in chronicles").
 This mystifying rubric suggests that the copyist saw a connection between the Table and the Chronicon of Jerome or something in that tradition.
 A chronicle falsely attributed to Jerome is found in manuscript F.